 Undoubtedly, 90% of the people bench pressing 315lbs and above are not natural unless they weigh 315lbs of pure fat themselves.
 Benching such high numbers requires muscle mass and strength that are simply out of most people’s reach.

-Of course, there are also people who can’t bench press 315lbs despite being on steroids.
+Of course, there are plenty of people who can’t bench press 315lbs despite being on steroids.

 What’s a realistic bench press number for a natural girl?

-A really good bench press number for a girl is a bodyweight bench press or close to it.
-This level of strength is really difficult to achieve when you’re a female because women tend to have lanky upper bodies, narrow shoulders and naturally small chest muscles.
+A really good bench press number for a girl is a bodyweight bench press.
+That’s something really hard to achieve when you’re a female since women tend to have lanky upper bodies, narrow shoulders and naturally small chest muscles.
 However, most girls will never bench press 225lbs naturally unless they weigh about as much and/or use the excessive powerlifting arch, which is essentially a cheat move.